 We have generated a list of the best beekeeping books as recommended by current bee school teachers.
 Our suggestion is that you get some of these books from your local library before buying.
 Please download the Recommended Reading List (Complete with contact information)

-THE INFORMATION BELOW IS FROM THE 2016 CLASS.
+THE INFORMATION BELOW IS FOR THE 2018 CLASS.
 PLEASE FEEL FREE TO DOWNLOAD ANY OF THIS INFORMATION.

 Bee School Presentations